irods-contrib/irods_working_group_imaging/STATEMENT_OF_SUPPORT.md

 # iRODS / OMERO Integration - Statement of Support

-The following people support this effort to design, develop, and deploy a synchronization agent to bridge the open source iRODS Data Management platform and the open source OMERO microscopy platform.
+The following people support this effort to design, develop, and deploy a synchronization agent to bridge the open source iRODS Data Management platform and the open source OMERO image data platform.

 - Terrell Russell (iRODS Consortium)
 - Josh Moore (OMERO)